HarperDB/documentation/docs/technical-details/reference/resource.md

 * Update (Partial) - `patch`
 * Delete - `delete`

 The RESTful HTTP server and other server interfaces will directly call resource methods of the same name to fulfill incoming requests so resources can be defined as endpoints for external interaction.
 When resources are used by the server interfaces, the static method will be executed (which starts a transaction and does access checks), which will then create the resource instance and call the corresponding instance method.
 Paths (URL, MQTT topics) are mapped to different resource instances.
-Using a path that specifies an ID like `/MyResource/3492` will be mapped to a Resource instance where the instance's ID will be `3492`, and interactions will use the instance methods like `get()`, `put()`, and `post()`.
-Using the root path (`/MyResource/`) will map to a Resource instance with an ID of `null`, and this represents the collection of all the records in the resource or table.
+Using a path that specifies an ID like `/MyResource/3492` will be mapped an instance of MyResource, and will call the instance methods like `get(target)`, `put(target, data)`, and `post(target, data)`, where target is based on the `/3492` part of the path.

 It is recommended that you use generalized Resource API with the legacy instance binding behavior disabled.
 This is done by setting the static `loadAsInstance` property to `false` on the Resource class.
 This page is written assuming `loadAsInstance` is set to `false`.
 If you want to use the legacy instance binding behavior, you can set `loadAsInstance` to `true` on the Resource class.
 If you have existing code that you want to migrate, please see the [migration guide](./resource-migration.md) for more information.